 Felicia has led some of the country’s most significant employment cases relating to race, gender, gender identity and expression, and sexual orientation, as well as wage and hour collectives.
 She recently secured a $19.5 million pre-suit settlement against Qualcomm, Inc. on behalf of female tech employees in a pay and promotion class action (Pan et al. v.
 Qualcomm), and successfully resolved a gender discrimination and harassment lawsuit on behalf of a Hollywood executive against Viacom, Inc. and Black Entertainment Television (Mashariki v.
 Viacom, BET).

-Felicia is a fierce advocate for inclusion within the legal profession and social justice.
-She has led some of the country's most significant class action and individual employment cases relating to race, gender, sexual orientation, and other protected classifications, as well as wage and hour collectives.
-Felicia has successfully represented clients from all walks of life, including service employees, working mothers, C-Suite executives, and sales employees with discrimination, harassment, retaliation, and wrongful termination claims.
+Medina has successfully represented clients from all walks of life, including C-Suite executives, working mothers and parents, and sales and service employees with discrimination, harassment, retaliation, whistleblower, and wrongful termination claims.
 She regularly consults with clients on an individual and confidential basis.
-Her expertise extends to a variety of industries, including STEM, pharmaceuticals, finance, defense, manufacturing, retail, entertainment and professional services.
-She has worked on over twenty class actions and has secured millions of dollars in damages and programmatic relief measures for her clients.
+Her expertise extends to a variety of industries, including entertainment, legal services, pharmaceuticals, bio-tech, finance, manufacturing, and retail.
+She has worked on over twenty five class actions and has secured millions of dollars in settlements, damages, and programmatic relief measures for her clients.

-- Bay Area Lawyers for Individual Freedom (BALIF), the nation's oldest and largest association of LGBT professionals in law
+Board Member, Bay Area Lawyers for Individual Freedom (BALIF), the nation's oldest and largest association of LGBT professionals in law.